yochaigal/cairn/wip/2e/forest-seeds.md

 Very austere, with only a simple **cot** and small dining **table**.

 - **Cot**: Speckled with green moss and twigs.
 Smells faintly of rain.
   - The floor beneath the cot is thick with green moss.
-If Dormin places his hands on the moss it falls away, revealing an underground tunnel to **4**. _The tunnel does not exist prior to this moment_.
+If Dormin places his hands on the moss it falls away, revealing an underground tunnel to **4**.
+Only Dormin can activate this passage.
 - **Table**: On the table is a fully prepared meal of roast duck and root vegetables equal to a full meal for 2.
   - A gift from Anglwyst.
 If eaten the meal on the table will reform in d12 hours.